LKlemens/echo_pubsub/docs/how-it-works.md

   `config :echo_pubsub, concurrent_flush: false`.
 - **Retry.** Any failed send leaves that node's cursor untouched and schedules a retry flush, so the unacknowledged messages are redelivered.

+## Pools and ordering

+`pool_size = N` means **N independent producer+worker pairs** per node, each with its own ring buffer and cursors.
+A broadcast routes to one by `phash2(sender_pid, pool_size)`: a given pid always hits the same producer, so its own stream stays ordered and gap-free - but different pids may hit different producers.
+So **order and at-least-once are per producer, not across the pool**;
+two sends from different pids can arrive in either order (separate buffers, flush timers, workers).

+Concretely: a sender enqueues msg1 on producer X, then crashes; its replacement has a new pid that hashes to producer Y, and Y can deliver msg2 *before* X flushes/replays msg1.
+So keep a logically-ordered stream on one stable sender pid (or `pool_size = 1`) for total per-node order; use `pool_size > 1` only for independent streams or more throughput.

 ## Handling duplicate deliveries